 About Pingyao Ming City Walls

 The Pingyao Ming City Walls in China are some of the sole surviving fortifications of their kind.
-Built in around 1370 by the Ming Hongwu Emperor, these 39 foot walls span 6km in length and are one of the major factors in the decision to make the Ancient City of Pingyao a UNESCO World Heritage site.
+Built in around 1370 by the Ming Hongwu Emperor, these 39 foot walls span 6km in length and were one of the major factors in the decision to make the Ancient City of Pingyao a UNESCO World Heritage site in 1997.

 The walls also feature on our list of the Top 10 Tourist Attractions in China.

 Pingyao Ming City Walls history

 The first walls surrounding Pingyao were built in 827 BC, as Shanxi bordered Eastern Mongolia.
 The city walls would have been built to prevent the Ming’s Mongolian enemies – the Tatars – from invading.